az10b/security-advisories/idor_linkstack.md

 <img width="1456" height="847" alt="image" src="https://github.com/user-attachments/assets/98fe1036-4801-4406-9c38-2a6162bbe008" />

-After creating the user, click on pending to verify the user and login.
+After creating the user, click on pending to verify the user.

-Create a link on the admin account and grab the id by clicking on edit, it will be in the url.
+Create a link on the admin account and grab the links id by clicking on edit, it will be in the url.

 <img width="1035" height="835" alt="image" src="https://github.com/user-attachments/assets/10ebadd4-22d6-4d56-a5a4-5a53fe15d0cd" />